bevyengine/bevy-website/content/learn/book/ecs/_index.md

         // Startup systems run exactly once, before ordinary systems run
         // and are typically used for initialization .add_startup_system(spawn_combatants)
-        // We only want to run this system every few seconds to allow the reader to follow along .add_system(
+        // We only want to run this system every couple seconds
+		// allowing the reader to follow along as the code executes .add_system(
             combat
                 .label("combat")
-                .with_run_criteria(FixedTimestep::step(3.0)),
+                .with_run_criteria(FixedTimestep::step(2.0)),
         )
         // We want to ensure that we report life totals before damage is dealt .add_system(report_life.before("combat"))